davnovak/npe_faster/README.md

 * This version is faster due to extended use of built-in functions and vectorisation.

-* Pre-computed k-nearest-neighbour indices in high dimension can be passed as input.
+* Pre-computed *k*-nearest-neighbour indices in high-dimensional space can be passed as input.

-* Points can be excluded from the final result if they come from an 'unlabelled' psedo-population.
+* Points can be excluded from the final result if they come from an 'unlabelled' pseudo-population.

 * In addition to the total variance distance, earth-mover's distance can be used to compute dissimilarities between the per-population distributions of counts of like cells.